NEW MEXICO JUNIOR COLLEGE

 If the class is "light" in attendance on any particular day, be prepared to "fill in the ranks" from the rear and sides and move towards the front.

-If you are going to be absent on the day of a scheduled test, whether the absence is "excused" or "unexcused", you should make arrangements with me to take the test early in the Test Center in order to avoid a late penalty.
-If you miss a test, whether the absence is "excused" or "unexcused", and whether or not you have talked with me in advance, you should go straight to the Test Center to take a makeup, and then contact me afterwards.
+If you are going to be excused absent on the day of a scheduled test, you should make arrangements with me to take the test early in the Test Center in order to avoid a late penalty.
+If you miss a test, you should go straight to the Test Center to take a makeup, and then contact me afterwards.
 The penalty schedule is loss of 1 letter-grade if you take the test later that same day, and loss of an additional letter grade for each day afterwards.
 The test will be available for 1 week as a makeup opportunity after it was originally scheduled in class and then that "window" closes.
 If you miss a test, you may not return to class until you have taken a makeup test.

 The Final Exam must be taken during Final Exam Week and cannot be taken before then.
 Failure to take the Final Exam results in a 0 on the exam.